memowe/bootylite/README.md

 Bootylite - a simple file system based blog
 ===========================================

-> **No trackbacks, no comments, no admin interface, no deps but Mojolicious.
+> **No trackbacks, no comments, no admin interface.
 > Just plain file based blogging.**

 COPYRIGHT AND LICENCE